20 Introduction

 tweet valence and content

-Two important attributes of FGC are content valence and subject matter.
-These will be the predictors of our models in the final stage.
+Each piece of FGC is characterized by two attributes: content valence and subject matter.
+These will be the predictors in our final model.

 Content valence measures whether a tweet is positive or negative.
 We’ll use text mining techniques to extract this piece of information from the tweets.